 What else does Atsuko Nishida like besides squirrels?

-Ribbons.
 She LOVES slapping ribbons on things, especially in her newer designs.
-Cinccino and Sylveon are her work.
+She drafted Cinccino and Sylveon, if that helps paint a vivid image.

-Again, it’s a bit of a sin that she’s only known for designing Pikachu.
+Again, it’s a sin that Nishida’s only known for designing Pikachu.
 She did so much.

 When reading about Morimoto, I always picture him sporting the garb of a traditional biker.
 Leather coat, bandana, studded collar.